vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 oral instruction persisted in be Durbrābmaṇa, who is, 1080.

-cause it was cheap and ensured Durga, eighth of bright half of Assina accuracy, 348 ; originally father
+cause it was cheap and ensured Durgā, eighth of bright half of Assina accuracy, 348 ; originally father

 Bacred to, 138; Devluahatmya, taught his son, 321; prejudico principal text of worshippers against Coarning from books in of, 738; killod Mahiṣāours, India, 347, 349; salient features 638; metallic stone used in wor of system of, in ancient India, ship of, 716; Dimes of, 738 ;' 369-370; subjects of study, 362;1302